-- 13. Pursuant to the provisions of Section 108 of the Companies Act, 2013 read with Rule 20 of the Companies (Management and Administration) Rules, 2014 (as amended) and Regulation 44 of SEBI (Listing Obligations & Disclosure Requirements) Regulations 2015 (as amended), the Members are provided with the facility to cast their vote electronically, through the e-voting services provided by NSDL, on all the resolutions set forth in this Notice. - 14.
+- 14. Pursuant to the provisions of Section 108 of the Companies Act, 2013 read with Rule 20 of the Companies (Management and Administration) Rules, 2014 (as amended) and Regulation 44 of SEBI (Listing Obligations & Disclosure Requirements) Regulations 2015 (as amended), the Members are provided with the facility to cast their vote electronically, through the e-voting services provided by NSDL, on all the resolutions set forth in this Notice. - 15.
 Members may cast their votes on electronic voting system from any place (remote e-voting).
-The remote e-voting period commences on Wednesday, December 23, 2020 (9:00 a.m.
-IST) and ends on Friday, December 25, 2020 (5:00 p.m.
+The remote e-voting period commences on Wednesday, September 22, 2021 (9:00 a.m.
+IST) and ends on Friday, September 24, 2021 (5:00 p.m.
 IST).
-During this period, Members holding shares either in physical form or in dematerialized form, as on Friday, December 18, 2020 i.e. cut-off date, may cast their vote electronically.
-The e-voting module shall be disabled by NSDL for voting thereafter. - 15.
-The Board of Directors has appointed Mr. Jinesh Dehia, Practicing Company Secretary (Membership No. 54731) as the Scrutinizer to scrutinize the voting during the AGM and remote e-voting process in a fair and transparent manner.
+During this period, Members holding shares either in physical form or in dematerialized form, as on Friday, September 17, 2021 i.e. cut-off date, may cast their vote electronically.
+The e-voting module shall be disabled by NSDL for voting thereafter.

-- 16. Members attending the AGM who have not cast their vote by remote e-voting shall be eligible to cast their vote through e-voting during the AGM.
-The Members who have cast their vote by remote e-voting prior to the AGM may also attend/ participate in the AGM through VC / OAVM but shall not be entitled to cast their vote again. - 17.
+- 16. The Board of Directors has appointed Mr. Jinesh Dehia, Practicing Company Secretary (Membership No. 54731) as the Scrutinizer to scrutinize the voting during the AGM and remote e-voting process in a fair and transparent manner. - 17.
+Members attending the AGM who have not cast their vote by remote e-voting shall be eligible to cast their vote through e-voting during the AGM.
+The Members who have cast their vote by remote e-voting prior to the AGM may also attend/ participate in the AGM through VC / OAVM but shall not be entitled to cast their vote again. - 18.
 The voting rights of Members shall be in proportion to their shares in the paid-up equity share capital of the Company as on the cut-off date.
-A person who is not a Member as on the cut-off date should treat this Notice of AGM for information purpose only. - 18.
-Any person, who acquires shares of the Company and becomes a Member of the Company after sending of the Notice and holding shares as of the cut-off date, may obtain the login ID and password by sending a request at evoting@nsdl.co.in.
-However, if he/she is already registered with NSDL for remote e-voting then he/she can use his/her existing User ID and password for casting the vote. - 19.
-The details of the process and manner for remote e-voting are explained herein below:
+A person who is not a Member as on the cut-off date should treat this Notice of AGM for information purpose only. - 19.
+Any person holding shares in physical form and non-individual shareholders, who acquires shares of the Company and becomes member of the Company after the notice is send through e-mail and holding shares as of the cut-off date i.e. September 17, 2021, may obtain the login ID and password by sending a request at evoting@nsdl.co.in or Issuer/RTA.
+However, if you are already registered with NSDL for remote e-voting, then you can use your existing user ID and password for casting your vote.
+If you forgot your password, you can reset your password by using "Forgot User Details/Password" or "Physical User Reset Password" option available on www.evoting.nsdl.com or call on toll free no. 1800 1020 990 and 1800 22 44 30.
+In case of Individual Shareholders holding securities in demat mode who acquires shares of the Company and becomes a Member of the Company after sending of the Notice and holding shares as of the cut-off date i.e. August 27, 2021 may follow steps mentioned in the Notice of the AGM under "Access to NSDL e-Voting system".